 - Melty Blood, a fighting game based on Tsukihime, had Miyako Arima, a character barely mentioned to have existed, and even then not by name.
 Not to mention Neko-Arc, Mecha-Hisui, and Neko-Arc-Chaos.

-- In Dissidia: Final Fantasy people assumed early on Seymour would be in as the villain of Final Fantasy X, but instead Tidus' father Jecht, who was more an Antihero/Antivillain than a real antagonist, got in over Seymour.
-Not that people mind...
+- People assumed early on Seymour would be in as the villain of Final Fantasy X, but instead Tidus' father Jecht, who was more an Antihero/Antivillain than a real antagonist, got in over Seymour.
 Square actually decided to explain this one—Seymour had more of a rivalry/connection with Yuna, so having him in the game as the representative villain would have meant there was little going on between Tidus and Seymour story-wise, whereas Jecht provided a deeper father-son/rivalry dynamic.note

 - Nippon Ichi games often have a number of characters from other games appear as cameos, which may fall under this trope.
-For example, the character Aramis from Disgaea: Hour of Darkness appears for all of one chapter and isn't even playable in any version of the game.
+For example, Aramis from Disgaea: Hour of Darkness appears for all of one chapter and isn't even playable in any version of the game.
 He becomes a Downloadable Content Optional Party Member in Disgaea 3.
-Another example is in Zettai Hero Project, whose strongest Bonus Boss is actually Valvoga from Makai Kingdom.
-His only other appearance outside those two games were as part of a spell animation in Disgaea 2.
+The strongest Bonus Boss in Zettai Hero Project is Valvoga from Makai Kingdom, whose only other appearance outside those two games were as part of a spell animation in Disgaea 2.
 Disgaea 4 has announced King Krichevskoy as a Downloadable Content Optional Party Member.
 However, it's technically Vyers/Mid-Boss, but with his power returned and the antennae grown back out.
 Still pretty awesome though.

 - Harold the ghoul in Fallout 3.
-He wass the only character that appeared in the three first main Fallout games.
+He was the only character that appeared in the three first main Fallout games.

 - The Mascot Fighter Cartoon Network: Punch Time Explosion includes the channel's usual stable of characters... and Captain Planet, who actually predated the channel by a few years.